Inc44/CoFlu/README.md

 - 🔴 Extend document support to additional formats, including PDFs, for both input and translation.
 - 🔴 Generate pages from HTML templates.
 - 🔴 Implement history for index, chat, and translation.
+- 🔴 Integrate popular translation engines, such as Google, Bing, DeepL, Yandex, Baidu, and Papago.
 - 🔴 Modify the word counter.
 - 🔴 Possibly add TTS tools.
 - 🔴 Possibly add an OCR tool based on "Extract the text elements described by the user from the picture and return the result formatted as a JSON in the following format: {name_of_element: [value]}".